4295 Understanding Implicit Bias

 This workshop provides the participant with an increased awareness and understanding of the automatic association people make between groups of people and stereotypes about those groups (Implicit Bias).
 The module shows how implicit bias can have significant influence in the outcomes of interactions between individuals and the justice system.

 This program addresses professionalism from the perspective of a trial lawyer.
 It addresses what professionalism is, why it is good for our profession and our clients, and why it is good for the career development and mental health and wellbeing of the trial lawyer.
 It also identifies some common professionalism challenges and it provides resources that a trial lawyer can use to successfully navigate those challenges.

-This course is designed for two audiences: those who are preparing to take the Board Certification exam for civil trial or business litigation and those who want a refresher course and update on civil litigation and trial practice.
+This course is designed for two audiences: those who are preparing to take the Board Certification exam for civil trial or business litigation and those who want a refresher course and update on civil litigation, business litigation, and trial practice.

 This one-day seminar has been designed to appeal to civil, criminal, and appellate practitioners.
 Those in attendance will benefit from a thorough discussion of the latest developments in Florida evidence law, and an exploration of difficult, recurring evidentiary issues.